jmechnich/musicpi/README.md

 ## Random comments

-This project is heavily inspired by other distros serving a similar purpose, notably volumio (http://volumio.org) which has a great UI and runs very smoothly unless you want to customize the system (broken packages, non-standard daemon management, etc)
+This project is heavily inspired by other distros serving a similar purpose, notably volumio (http://volumio.org) which has a great UI and runs very smoothly unless you want to customize the system (broken packages, non-standard daemon management, etc).

 ## Related projects